 Progressive Muscle Relaxation

-This technique involves tensing a muscle of your body while inhaling and then exhaling and relaxing the muscle (for example fists, shoulders, legs).
+Progressive muscle relaxation involves tensing a muscle of your body while inhaling and then exhaling and relaxing the muscle (for example fists, shoulders, legs).
 A good rule of thumb is to tense as hard as you can for 5 to 10 seconds then relax your muscle(s).
-This technique is helpful in reducing tense feelings in the body during an anxious state or anxiety attack.13
+This technique is helpful in reducing tense feelings in the body during an anxious state or anxiety attack.

 Dealing With a Claustrophobia-Induced Panic Attack

-In addition, having designated friends or loved ones to reach out to when you are stressed can help keep a calm atmosphere.
-By engaging in these healthy activities you can significantly reduce the risk of panic attacks and severe anxiety when in a potentially anxiety-producing situation.14
+- Have a support system in place: Having designated friends or loved ones to reach out to when you are stressed can help keep a calm atmosphere.

 How to Get Help for Claustrophobia

 If you or someone you care about is struggling with claustrophobia, getting treatment is recommended.
-If you have health insurance you can find a therapist that accepts your insurance, and you would just need to pay a copay.
+If you have health insurance you can explore options for finding a therapist who accepts your insurance, and you would just need to pay a copay.
 Depending on where you live, paying a therapist’s full fee rate without insurance can cost anywhere between $85-$250 a session.